 My teaching philosophy is evidence-based and student-centered, incorporating active learning and attention to individual students’ needs.
 I approach teaching in much the same way that I do research.
 I make observations in class, read the literature, experiment with teaching tools, and collect data on students’ learning gains and affective responses.
 I use peer-instruction and interactive learning techniques to engage students into analyses of scientific data that lead them to think and act like scientists.
 By shifting the focus of instruction from myself to the students, I seek to increase students’ confidence and help them reach their own conclusions.
 My goal is to improve every student’s ability to apply the process of science.

-I am currently teaching two classes at The Ohio State University at Marion:
+I teach a variety of anatomy and physiology classes at The Ohio State University at Marion:

-– EEOB 2520 – Human Physiology (Fall and Spring 2017): This course is a survey of the physiology of the human body.
+– EEOB 2520 – Human Physiology (Every Fall and Spring): This course is a survey of the physiology of the human body.
 We study the human nervous system, sense organs, muscle function, circulation, respiration, digestion, metabolism, kidney function, and reproduction.
 We go over the structure of the organs, tissues, and cells of the body as well as their function and processes.
 I aim to introduce students to the physiology of their own body and engage them in critical studies of its application to biomedical fields.